What is placenta encapsulation, and why should I do it?

 Placenta encapsulation is growing in popularity for new mothers with an interest in natural postpartum wellness.
 Encapsulation is a process of cooking, preserving and encapsulating a mother’s placenta, one of the body’s most nutrient-rich organs.
 Placentas are packed with iron, growth factors, B6, and hormones which have all been shown to be helpful in easing a new mother into her postpartum life.
 Even with steaming and dehydrating the placenta, the majority of the beneficial hormones and nutrients remain.

 I prepare placenta using the Traditional Chinese Medicine method, which utilizes ginger, lemon and jalapeño peppers as warming substances in the cooking process.
-I then dehydrate and grind the placenta, ginger, lemon and jalapeño into a powder which is packed into vegetarian, gluten-free capsules.
-Raw preparation is also available.
+I then dehydrate and grind the placenta into a powder which is packed into vegetarian, gluten-free capsules.
+Options for Raw placenta preperation, raw tinctures, placenta print, and cord keepsakes also available.

 All my equipment for encapsulating your placenta is dedicated for use in this process, and is thoroughly cleaned and sterilized with each use.
 I am trained and certified in blood-borne pathogen safety and ensure that sterilization and safety measures are met.

 Consuming encapsulated placenta can benefit a new parent in a number of ways:

 How much does it cost, and what do I need to do?

 Encapsulation of your placenta costs $200 ($150 for Doula Clients).
 I will pick up your placenta shortly after your birth (ideally within 24 hours) from your home or birth center/hospital.
 You can pack your placenta in two zip-top bags with the air squeezed out, and place it in the refrigerator until I pick it up.
 I will return it to you in capsule form before day 3 postpartum (or about 2 days after I've received it).